Cheinzinger/my_website/content/publication/elucidating-circadian-and-sleep-phenotypes-and-relation-to-cognitive-impairment-in-alzheimers-dementia/index.md

 ---
-title: 'Evaluating the Impact of Sleep Disordered Breathing on Adverse Cardiovascular Outcomes After Bariatric Surgery'
+title: 'Elucidating Circadian and Sleep Phenotypes and Relation to Cognitive Impairment in Alzheimer`s Dementia'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   -	Heinzinger C
-  - Chindamporn P
+  - Wang L
   - Bena J
-  - Wang L
-  - Milinovich A
-  - Kaw R
-  - Kashyap S
-  - Cetin D
-  - Aminian A
-  - Kempke N
+  - Bekris LM
   - Foldvary-Schaefer N
+  - Pillai JA
+  - Sujata Rao
+  - Stephen Rao
-  - Aboussouan L
+  - Leverenz JB
   - Mehra R

 # Author notes (optional)